saptab/modern-distributed-computing-with-AI-Agents/static_files/syllabus_markdown.md

 3. Convex Optimization for Statistics and Machine Learning, Volume 1: Analysis by Ryan Tibshirani 2025 [https://github.com/ryantibs/convexopt-book1/blob/main/book1.pdf](https://github.com/ryantibs/convexopt-book1/blob/main/book1.pdf)
 4. An Introduction to Statistical Learning with Python by Garreth James, Daniela Witten, Trevor Hastie, Robert Tibshirani, 2023 [https://www.statlearning.com/](https://www.statlearning.com/)

+## Google Colaboratory Set-Up for Assignments and Projects

+You can run the Jupyter Notebook for Coding Assignments  and Projects either:

+   1. Following the documentation on your local computer or CS Linux Lab where I am told by CCNY CS Dept that all CCNY CS students have accounts to access on the server [https://docs.jupyter.org/en/latest/running.html](https://docs.jupyter.org/en/latest/running.html)
+   2. The easiest way to run these accounts is creating a gmail account quicky with your name (student_name)@gmail.com as Google Colab offers free compute on Cloud to run experiments
+   3. To address our compute challenges, please create your Google Colab Account by Sept 17 class.
+I will confirm if accounts are created in class.

 ## Course Schedule

 The course schedule for the class (subject to revision) provides class topics and due dates.
 All submissions are due on the mentioned date in the table at 11:59 pm ET (Eastern Time).